 Dog Furiendly is supported by our tail-wagging readers.
 When you buy through affiliate links we may earn an affiliate commission.
 Click here to find out more.

-One thing nearly all dog owners can agree on is that you can never have too many pictures of your pooch.
-While our phones are a convenient way to snap our dog while out on a picturesque walk, for high quality photos you may want a DSLR camera at some point.
+One thing nearly all dog owners can agree on is that there’s no such thing as too many pictures of your beloved pooch.
+While smartphones make it easy to capture moments on the go, for high-quality photos, a DSLR camera can be a game changer.

 Lorren and Loki are always hanging out on socials @Polka_dot_loki where you’ll find plenty of inspirational photography content.